 Relive your childhood.
 Hold your nose, take a deep breath, and leap off of our dock into the refreshing waters of Cayuga Lake!

 Our dock is open to the public, so why not arrive in style in your own boat?
 Please call for availability and policies.

 What’s biting in Cayuga Lake?
 Depending on the season, Rainbow Trout, Brown Trout, Lake Trout and Atlantic Salmon!
-Let our staff arrange a guided trip for you with Eagle Rock Charters.

 Take advantage of the new state-of-the-art fitness center, overlooking the lake, at Wells College.
 Located only minutes from the Inns of Aurora, the facility offers weight and cardio equiptment, as well as a swimming pool and outdoor tennis courts.
 Day-passes are available at the front desk of the Aurora Inn.